Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 Pro tip: Cut down your cooking time, literally.
 If you’re worried about the different cook times of your food items with the pot-in-pot method, cut the foods that take longer to cook into smaller pieces.
 You should also place these foods on the bottom, and quicker cooking foods on top for the best use of heat. (via Once a Month Meals)

-The pressure cooker function can already cut your cooking time in half, but it still takes 10-20 minutes for the pressure to build up before your insta-pot can do its speedy cooking thing.
+The pressure cooker function can already cut your cooking time in half, but it still takes 10-20 minutes for the pressure to build up before your instant pot can do its speedy cooking thing.

 One workaround is to set to saute mode and throw in some foods that could use sautéing.
 Use the time to prepare the rest of your ingredients, toss in, then switch to pressure cooking, since the heat builds up faster this way. (via The Krazy Coupon Lady)

-Insta-pot hack 5.
-Combine the instant pot with another mealtime saver.
+Combine the instant pot with another mealtime saver

 Hot and cold unite with the instant pot and freezer cooking.
 Good news is that you don’t need to thaw foods and can throw them directly into the instant pot.